Tell us about your case, and we will tell you how we can help!

 What Happens if a Parent Refuses to Pay Child Support?

-- Taking tax refunds at the state and federal levels
+- Tax refund interception at the state or federal level

 - Suspension of professional license